TOPSS Competition for High School Psychology Students

 Laura Wetzel of Stevens Point Area High School (Stevens Point, Wisconsin)

 The 2011 poster question asked students to focus on the theme “Psychology is a Science.”
 Students were asked to select one or more theme(s) or topic(s) within psychology that demonstrate(s) that psychology is a science.
 Students were asked to design an original visual poster that included the phrase “Psychology is a Science.”

 2010 TOPSS Essay Competition

-Sabina Babar of Colonia High School (Colonia, N.J.)
+Sabina Babar of Colonia High School (Colonia, New Jersey)

-Rachael J. Erickson of Sutton Memorial High School (Sutton, Mass.)
+Rachael J. Erickson of Sutton Memorial High School (Sutton, Massachusetts)

-Allison Gutworth of Colonia High School (Colonia, N.J.)
+Allison Gutworth of Colonia High School (Colonia, New Jersey)

-Alexis Suskey of Grandville High School (Wyoming, Mich.)
+Alexis Suskey of Grandville High School (Wyoming, Michigan)

 The 2010 essay question asked students to focus on the effects human behavior has had on the current environmental crisis.
 Students were asked to create and describe a community service project that could be carried out in their local communities to encourage environmentally-friendly behavior, explaining how human behavior affects a specific environmental issue.

 Meghan Christine Zeitter (Grand Rapids, Michigan)